youssefjaafar/Astra/README.md

 ## Testing

-- End-toEnd testing using Playwright
+- End-to-End testing using Playwright